melhoos/reactVRCourse/README.md

 Congratulations!
 You now have a 3D model that animates! 🎉🌟

 ## Task 6 - Get to know the VrButton and sound effects! 😁
-EyHey!
-We are soon finished with the introduction part! 👏 The last two things we want to show you is the VRbutton and how to add sound effects to your ReactVR app!
+EyHey! 👏 The last two things we want to show you is the VRbutton and how to add sound effects to your ReactVR app!

 ### Let's start with the VrButton.